 Having an inground swimming pool can be a very different experience based on your place of residence.
-Of all the factors that define the price of an inground pool, geography is probably the most important.
+Of all the factors that define the cost of an inground swimming pool, geography is probably the most important.
 Building costs vary from place to place, as well as the license costs, charges, and any security installations required by local legislation.
 Moreover, the amount of chemicals you use per month may vary depending on the climate.

 In addition, your place of residence also plays an important role in your decision on whether to purchase an inground swimming pool at all.
 Particularly, your local climate defines how many days per year, you will be able to use your pool.
 The less time you use your swimming pool, the more difficult it is to pay off the installation.